JoeyStanley/real/cv.md

 **Joseph A. Stanley** (in review).
 "Regional patterns in prevelar raising."

-**Joseph A. Stanley**, Margaret E. L. Renwick, Katie Ireland Kuiper, & Rachel Miller Olsen (accepted pending revisions).
-"Back vowel dynamics and distinctions in Southern American English." *Journal of English Linguistics.*
+**Joseph A. Stanley**, Margaret E. L. Renwick, Katie Ireland Kuiper, & Rachel Miller Olsen (in review).
+"Back vowel dynamics and distinctions in Southern American English."

 **Joseph A. Stanley** (in press).
 "A comparison of turn-of-the-century and turn-of-the-millennium speech in Georgia." *Proceedings of the 6th Annual Linguistics Conference at UGA.*